cerc-io/stack-orchestrator/app/data/stacks/fixturenet-optimism/l2-only.md

 ## Deploy

-Create and update an env file to be used in the next step:
+Create and update an env file to be used in the next step ([defaults](../../config/fixturenet-optimism/l1-params.env)):

   ```bash
   # External L1 endpoint